Ways to Serve

 According to the Red Cross, donors with all blood types are desperately needed in the ongoing pandemic, especially those with blood types O negative, A negative and B negative.

 Sign up to donate blood here.
-If you would like to volunteer for the blood drive, please contact Nathan Simon about joining the team.
-There are many ways you can help, but most importantly, we hope you come out to donate!
+If you would like to volunteer for the blood drive, please sign up for a shift here.
+There are many ways you can help, but most importantly, we hope you come to donate!
 There’s no better feeling than knowing that your blood donation may give someone a second chance at life.
+Contact Nate Simon with questions about donating blood or volunteering for the event.

 UW Frozen meals program